 Take care of your tanks.
 Many RVs have both septic water tanks and freshwater tanks.
 To keep septic water tanks in working order throughout their time in storage, flush them out and then add ¼ of a tank of water back to keep them from drying out inside.
 For freshwater tanks, fill them fully with water plus ½ of a cup of bleach and run the solution through all of the pipes.
 This will disinfect your pipes and prevent mold or bacteria from growing.

-Boat Storage Tips: Steps to Take When Preparing Your Boat for the Off-Season
+Boat Storage Tips: How to Store Your Boat for Winter

 - Remove all fluids and replace them with a non-toxic antifreeze product to prevent fluid freezing, which can damage boat components.